-Stephen Moss is the managing director of kitchen and bathroom surface specialist Maxtop Quartz Ltd, which is based in Manchester.
-He is also the manging director of Plasman Laminate Products, which celebrated its 70th year in 2016
+Stephen Moss is the managing director of kitchen and bathroom surface specialist Maxtop Quartz Ltd. He is also the managing director of Plasman Laminate Products, which celebrated its 70th year in 2016

 Why social media is more important than ever to the KBB industry

 Posted 24th April

 You only have to take a journey on public transport to see the pervasiveness of social media.
 Whether you are on a train, tram or bus, the majority of commuters are glued to their phones.